 - Time spent: I started on the first Bank Holiday Monday in May, and finished on the second Bank Holiday Monday in May, so 22 days.

 Liezel and I will be meeting Nicole on the 15th of June to hand over the blanket.
-Liezel is coming along, as it’s through Liezel’s Instagram feed that Nicole found me and asked me to crochet the granny square blanket for her.
+Liezel came along because it was through Liezel’s Instagram feed that Nicole found me and asked me to crochet the granny square blanket for her.
 I’ve never met Nicole, and Liezel has only met her once.
 Can you believe it?!
 The power of Instagram, iPhones and mutual friends is a thing of beauty!

 Nicole, I hope the love and joy in each crochet stitch will bring you years of snuggly happiness and blessings in your new home.